janarthanan1297/NewsFeed/README.md

 ## Inspiration

-This Flutter application I got some UI design inspirations.
+For this Flutter application I got some UI design inspirations from.

 For Login and Signup